Octarine

 Your note content goes here...

-Templates applied via / command DO NOT apply properties.
+Templates applied via the / command include content only—not properties.